ZweiRm/localhost-8080.github.io/docs/artificial-intelligence/README.md

   [Turing Test](/hello-world/computing-machinery-and-intelligence) testing whether machines have intelligent behavior like human.
 A computer wanted to pass the test should having the capabilities like: **Natural language processing**, **Knowledge representation**, **Automated reasoning** and **Machine learning**.

   + Category
-    + (Normal) Turing Test: Avoding direct physical interaction between interrogator and computer.
+    + (Normal) Turing Test: Avoiding direct physical interaction between interrogator and computer.
     + Total Turing Test: Providing computer vision and robotics.

   + Category about AI